emd5/data-structures-and-algorithms-java/subReadMes/linkedList.md

 ## Solution
 [Code](../src/main/java/linkedlist/LinkedList.java) | [Tests](../src/test/java/linkedlist/LinkedListTest.java)

-##Features
+## Features

 ***insert()*** S: O(1) T: O(1)

 - [x] Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.

 ***includes()*** S: O(1) T: O(n)

 - [x] Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.

 ***print()*** S: O(n) T: O(n)

-- [x ]Define a method called print which takes in no arguments and returns a collection all of the current Node values in the Linked List.
+- [x]Define a method called print which takes in no arguments and returns a collection all of the current Node values in the Linked List.